digitalbazaar/bedrock/HACKING.md

 Testing
 -------

-* Unit tests are located in `tests/unit/`.
+* Backend tests are located in `tests/backend/`.
-* System tests are located in `tests/system/`.
-These tests use webdriver to test the system via a web browser.
+* Frontend tests are located in `tests/frontend/`.
+These tests use protractor to test a web browser.
 * Use BEDROCK_DEBUG=test to show additional debug info.

 The following projects are used for creating tests: